ldn-softdev/jtc/README.md

 4
 5
 ```
-- `[N:N]` - range select, allows selecting flexibly any slice of the json elements in the iterable.
+- `[N:N]` - range select, allows selecting flexibly any slice of the JSON elements in the iterable.
 The first index denotes
 beginning of the range/slice, the last one denotes the end index exclusively (i.e. not including the element denoted by
 the last index itself)
   * `N` - positive `N` (could be prepended with '+') denotes an offset select _from the beginning_ of the iterable: